kisielk/errcheck/README.md

     errcheck -ignore 'fmt:a^' path/to/package

+The `-ignoretests` flag disables checking of `_test.go` files.

 The `-tags` flag takes a space-separated list of build tags, just like `go build`.
 If you are using any custom build tags in your code base, you may need to specify the relevant tags here.

-The `-asserts` flag enabled checking for ignored type assertion results.
+The `-asserts` flag enables checking for ignored type assertion results.
 It takes no arguments.

 The `-blank` flag enables checking for assignments of errors to the